 4. The user has selected a specific time slot.

-5. The user has provided all relevant data to complete a trial training appointment.
+5. The user has provided all the relevant data to complete a trial training appointment.

 Botoni’s Chatbot Setup